 Now you know what stress looks like, the obvious question has to be, what can you do about it?

 Just as there different forms of stress, there are many ways to alleviate your stress and calm your body, emotions, and mind.

 Certain music is conducive to relaxation.
 Relaxation CDs can be bought from many shops and also online.
 Classical music is also beneficial, but do avoid operatic and pieces which switch tempo and volume.

-There are forms of exercise which take advantage of ‘The Fight or Flight’ principle and put it to good use.
-Martial arts, body building & competitive sports are perfect for engaging the ‘fight’ in a positive way.
-The ‘flight’ can also be used to good effect by using exercise in the form of running & swimming.
+There are forms of exercise that take advantage of ‘The Fight or Flight’ principle and put it to good use.
+Martial arts, bodybuilding and competitive sports are perfect for engaging the ‘fight’ in a positive way.
+The ‘flight’ can also be used to good effect by using exercise in the form of running and swimming.

 A simple lit candle can be a very useful meditation tool.
 You can meditate on the flame with your eyes open.
 Once you are in a relaxed state, having used your basic relaxation above.
 Sit in front of a candle and allow your attention to focus on the flame.
 This is far more effective than it sounds and is highly recommended.

 Mindfulness has recently become something of a buzzword and can even be found being offered in hospitals, clinics, and health centers.
 There are a plethora of courses available and sure to be one near where you live.